 To tackle this topic, scholars based in institutions from Central Asia to Western Europe within the fields of Southwest Asian and Northeast African archaeology have been invited to talk about political taphonomy and its effects on graves, architecture, material culture as well as the detectability of sites in surveys.
 The overarching questions of the conference will be how the unequal access to resources shaped the archaeological record and what can we do to take this inequality into consideration, when writing our historical narrative.

-Registration for in-person attendance, please contact Dr. Georg Cyrus – NINO Postdoctoral Fellow.
-Due to the room size, the maximum number of participants is restricted to 70 persons.
+It is possible to participate online via zoom or in-person.
+For both possibilities, you need to register.
+To do so, please contact Dr. Georg Cyrus – NINO Postdoctoral Fellow.
+Due to the room size, the maximum number of in-person participants is restricted to 70 persons.

 The sessions on the 17th and 18th November will take place in the Leemanszaal in the Rijksmuseum van Oudheden, Leiden.